seanluciotolentino/dangerous-intersections/README.md

 # Dangerous Intersections

 This is the repository for Lucio Tolentino's work on the NYPD crash data set.
 The data is hosted from the open data portal (https://data.cityofnewyork.us/) -- I can't host it here because of GitHub's file limit size.
+You can check out the final product at walksafer.herokuapp.com (walksafer.herokuapp.com).

-IPython Notebooks
+Installing and Exploring
 ----------------

 First, download the [crash data] (https://data.cityofnewyork.us/NYC-BigApps/NYPD-Motor-Vehicle-Collisions/h9gi-nx95?) as a CSV and place it